christopher-beckham/spmf-wrapper/README.md

 ### Issues

 * Not all association / item-set mining algorithms work.
 This is because some of the algorithms take in special datasets that can't be represented in ARFF (or so I believe).
 * I wasn't able to "elegantly" pass the currently-loaded ARFF into SPMF so it writes the ARFF to the OS's temp directory and gets SPMF to load it there.
 That means that on a large dataset things might get quite slow as it has to be saved to disk and then read in again by SPMF.
+Also, if an exception gets thrown (e.g. you specified the wrong params for an algorithm) the temporary .arff file in the temp folder might not get deleted so this is something I need to try and fix as well.